asaduzmn/Documentation/readme.md

 # systemctl disable firewalld
 ```

-ICreate the directories in which the Oracle software will be installed.
+I created these directories in which the Oracle software will be installed.

 ```
 mkdir -p /u01/app/oracle/product/19.3/dbhome_1